 With babies, two things are certain:

-They grow insanely fast and before you know it, they’ll be a petulant teenager who does some irreversible damage to your car.
+2. They grow insanely fast and before you know it, they’ll be petulant teenagers who do irreversible damage to your car.
 (Sorry again about the Odyssey, mom!)

-Capturing those ephemeral, squooshy moments is something you can cherish forever (especially during those car-totaling moments) and you don’t even have to go to an expensive photography studio to get professional looking shots.
-We’ve collected the best of the best newborn photography ideas from experts and amateurs alike.
-By the end of this roundup, you’ll know how to set up your own photoshoot right from the comfort of home.
+Capturing those ephemeral, squooshy moments is something you can cherish forever (especially during subsequent car-totaling moments) and you don’t even have to go to an expensive photography studio to get professional looking shots.
+We’ve collected the best of the best photography ideas from experts and amateurs alike so that you can knock your DIY baby photos out of the park.
+Read on for tips, ideas, and a few designer-made PicMonkey templates that can be used for heartwarming baby announcements.

 1. Create the best lighting for your baby